The Physician (2013 film): Release

 The film premiered on 25 December 2013 in German theaters.
 It was an immediate box-office hit and earned the producers a Bogey Award for more than 1,000 visitors per copy on its opening weekend and 1 million visitors within ten days.

 It was also released as an extended two-part mini-series for the German public TV ARD.

 Critical reception

 Critics for the movie were overall positive for its visuals and interesting subjects while it is criticized for its historical inaccuracies and simplistic romanticism.
 Peter Debruge praised the film for being "a hearty historical epic that pits intellectual progress against the stifling influence of world religions".
 Ben Kingsley's acting was deemed successful in portraying the Islamic scholar Avicenna.
 The visuals and the scene design of the movie were appreciated.
 Although the environment and costume design were approved, the historical inaccuracies were observed negatively.
 The movie is criticized for its "old fashioned story structure", "simplistic emotional ploys and reductive characterizations" and the script's inaccuracies; such as the altered timeline, the misdepiction of Islamic laws and organization, and the unrealistic comparison of Avicenna with his student (the protagonist).

+Sequel

+A sequel, The Physician II, was announced in 2024 and released in 2025.
+Tom Payne reprises his role as Rob Cole, with the plot set after his return to London.